richardcsuwandi/richardcsuwandi.github.io/_posts/2026-03-24-hyperagents.md

 If you find this post useful, please cite it as:

 <div class="citation-box">
 Suwandi, R. C. (Mar 2026).
-AI That Evolves Its Own Evolution.
-Posterior Update. https://richardcsuwandi.github.io/blog/2026/hyperagents/.
+AI That Evolves Its Own Evolution. https://richardcsuwandi.github.io/blog/2026/hyperagents/.
 </div>

 Or in BibTeX format: